project-repo/cagebreak/man/cagebreak-socket.7.md

 	- JSON
 		- event_name: "close"
 		- view_id: view id as an integer
-		- title_id: title id as an integer
+		- tile_id: tile id as an integer
 		- workspace: workspace number as an integer
 		- output: name of the output as a string